The Blount Liberal Arts Minor

 Sophomore and Junior Years

 Over the course of their sophomore and junior years, students take three BUI 301 seminars (3 credit hours each for a total of 9 credit hours).
-Students may take the seminars during any semester in those two years, and may take more than one per semester.
+Students may take the seminars during any semester in those two years and may take more than one per semester.
+You even have the opportunity to fulfill your Blount requirements while studying abroad!
 BUI 301 seminars are capped at 12 students and are held either in Oliver-Barnard Hall or Tuomey Hall, the two Blount Academic Houses.